 This site also focuses intensely on educational lock picking guides and courses to help provide beginners with a structured path to mastery.

-If you would like to check out Art of Lock Picking's selection of lock pick sets, you can visit the shop here.
+If you would like to check out Art of Lock Picking's selection of lock pick sets, you can find our lock picking tools here.

 When you want the best of the best, you should think Peterson.